Josef-Ouano/lpac_modified/README.md

 #### > Profile Enable/disable/delete

-The 'isdpAid' or 'iccid' is used as reference for profile
+The 'isdpAid' is used as reference for profile

 Example:\
 $sudo ./lpac profile enable a0000005591010ffffffff8900002000\